Skip to main content

 Download the full snapshot

 This copies everything in the openalex S3 bucket to a local folder.
-It takes about 330 GB of disk space.

 aws s3 sync "s3://openalex" "openalex-snapshot" --no-sign-request